jberkenbilt/qfs/README.md

   # Items on sites and the repository
   filters/
-    repo -- the gloabl filter
+    repo -- the global filter
     $site -- the filter for the site called $site
     ... -- other files (version control, fragments included by filters, etc.) db/